 No egg and cheese biscuit.
 No coffee cake.
 No cinnamon bun.

 He’d glanced over at the flower shop once or twice, even studied her for a second or two.
-But she couldn’t say there was a glimmer of recognition.
+But she couldn’t say she'd seen a glimmer of recognition.

-She, on the other hand, hadn’t missed a move.
+On the other hand, Elsbeth hadn’t missed a move.